slivertv/thetatv-developers/README.md

 ### Leverage Theta Network for your own content
 Leverage the Theta Network & Blockchain to lower CDN costs and increase viewer engagement for any content.
 Integration is quick and simple, and works with most popular video players.
-The resulting TFuel they earn can be used any way you like, such as converting into your own in-app virtual currency.
+The resulting TFuel they earn can be used any way you like, such as converting into your own in-app virtual currency, or spend it on merchandise.

 **More About the Theta Network**
 * https://www.thetatoken.org